Home | Carnegie Learning

 “In this kind of classroom, my students and I learn together,” says Phonisha Hawkins, Middle School Math Specialist at Spring Independent School District in Houston, Texas.
 “And because we’re in this together, I can see what my students know and don’t know, and I can better help them individually or in small groups.”

 When your students are active participants in their learning, you have time for the fun parts!
-Now you can spend more time in true academic interactions by providing appropriate hints, asking questions, giving feedback, and differentiating support.
+Now you can spend more time in true academic interactions by providing appropriate hints, asking questions, and differentiating support.

 Collaborative classrooms benefit students of all abilities, interests, and achievement levels and are the perfect launching point to truly integrate the math process TEKS into your everyday practice.